zipscene/common-query/README.md

 ```
 ## Update

-createUpdate() takes an optional options object as the second argument - see the docs directory for
+createUpdate() takes an optional options object as the second argument.
+Some options are:

+- allowFullReplace: By default, if an update has no operators, it will be automatically wrapped in a $set
+  operation, and updated only the stated fields.
+If you set allowFullReplace, this will not occur, and such
+  an update will replace the entire object (as is the default MongoDB behavior).

-a complete list.
+See the docs directory for a complete list.

 On top of apply(), the update object also includes some additional functionality: